-When injecting information into HTTP headers, do not use underscores () in the header name.
-Underscores are incompatible with systems that run CGI scripts, and the header can be silently dropped.
+When injecting information into HTTP headers, don't use underscores () in the header name.
+Underscores are incompatible with some web servers and the header can be silently dropped.

-You can configure the type of attributes to be fetched, and the associated mappings for the attributes names used in AM, to those values used in the web server.
 The agent securely fetches the user and session data from the authenticated user, as well as policy response attributes.